saltmade/citylights.vim/README.md

 I presently use OSX, neovim with true colors turned on, iTerm2, Operator Mono NerdFont, and focus on python and javascript development with markdown for documentation.
 You will find a bias toward this stack.

+## Icons
+Citylights is also an icon theme, however I don't currently plan to port it as I like it less than Material icons, which are already a part of [Nerd Fonts](ryanoasis/nerd-fonts).

 ## Looking for something similar?
 More outrun?
 [Darcula](https://draculatheme.com/vim/)